 Okay, fair enough.
-No Tylenol, no antibiotics, no aluminum-containing preventative medicine during pregnant.
-These are all the negative toxins.
+No Tylenol, no antibiotics, no aluminum-containing preventative medicine during pregnancy.
+These are all the negative: things to avoid.
 So what should you be embracing while you’re pregnant?
 What will help you stay ache and pain free, happy, and healthy?
 Glad you asked.

 3 things to embrace during pregnancy:

 Mutually consensual lovemaking is a balm to a pregnant woman’s soul.
 No, it won’t hurt the baby.
 Yes, you may need to get creative, especially during the last trimester.
 Try being on top.
 Try doggie style.
 A lot of women find their libido increases during pregnancy because of all the extra blood flow to their genitals.
 Other women don’t feel randy, especially during the first trimester.
 If you’re not in the mood, don’t force it.
 But hugging and kissing and extra skin-to-skin touch has a variety of health benefits.